Mozart Requiem Renewal.

 Mozart never finished his ‘Requiem.’
 We decided to try.

-It’s hard to believe that so many notes from Mozart’s most beloved choral work are not his.
-When Mozart died, his Requiem, the famous Mass for the Dead, was left unfinished.
-The work fell into the hands of one of his students, who felt unqualified for the task, writing “my part is unworthy of this great man.”
+It's hard to believe that less than half of Mozart's Requiem, his famous Mass for the Dead, was written by the composer.
+When Mozart died, the Requiem fell into the hands of one of his students, who felt unqualified for the task, writing “my part is unworthy of this great man.”

 Mozart Requiem Renewal uses every note that Mozart penned but reimagines the rest to create a 21st-century celebration of life, with new musical material provided by composers Dr. Emily Isaacson, Don Mitchell, and Joel Lindberg.